Here you can find all ongoing and past ECCHR cases in Italy.

 Rescue at sea

 The NGO ship Iuventa (owned and operated by German organization Jugend Rettet) has been rescuing refugees and migrants in the Mediterranean Sea, off the Libyan coast, thereby providing crucial aid to those abandoned by state-administered sea rescue.
-In August 2017, Italian authorities seized the Iuventa, thereby preventing any further rescue missions.
+In August 2017, Italian authorities seized the Iuventa, preventing any further rescue missions.
+In May 2022, pre-trial proceedings against four crew members began.

 Sigonella Air Base in Sicily, Italy, is considered of strategic importance for US drone operations in North Africa.
-ECCHR has filed requests to access information regarding US drones located at Sigonella according to the Italian Freedom of Information Act.
+ECCHR has filed requests to access information regarding US drones located at Sigonella according to the Italian Freedom of Information Act and filed a criminal complaint against the air base commander.

 The Syrian intelligence services have been collecting without cause information about political opponents, members of the opposition and human rights activists.
 Spying often goes hand in hand with torture.
 Software from Western corporations may have played a role in the surveillance.
 In order to address this, transnational investigations have to be initiated.